-- (b) LFG2: Atmospheric release of the LFG or capture of LFG and destruction through flaring to comply with regulations or contractual requirements, or to address safety and odour concerns; - (c) LFG3: LFG is partially not generated because part of the organic fraction of the solid waste is recycled and not disposed in the SWDS; - (d) LFG4: LFG is partially not generated because part of the organic fraction of the solid waste is treated aerobically and not disposed in the SWDS; - (e) LFG5: LFG is partially not generated because part of the organic fraction of the solid waste is incinerated and not disposed in the SWDS. - 21.
-In addition to the alternative baseline scenarios identified for the destruction of LFG, alternative scenarios for the use of LFG shall also be identified (if this is an aspect of the project activity): - (a) For electricity generation, alternative(s) shall include, inter alia: - (i) E1: Electricity generation from LFG, undertaken without being registered as CDM project activity; - (ii) E2: Electricity generation in existing or new renewable or fossil fuel based captive power plant(s); - (iii) E3: Electricity generation in existing and/or new grid-connected power plants. - (b) For heat generation, alternative(s) shall include, inter alia: - (i) H1: Heat generation from LFG undertaken without being registered as CDM project activity; - (ii) H2: Heat generation in existing or new fossil fuel fired cogeneration plant(s); - (iii) H3: Heat generation in existing or new renewable based cogeneration plant(s); - (iv) H4: Heat generation in existing or new fossil fuel based boiler(s), air heater(s), glass melting furnace(s) or kiln(s); - (v) H5: Heat generation in existing or new renewable energy based boiler(s), air heater(s), glass melting furnace(s) or kiln(s); - (vi) H6: Any other source, such as district heat; and - (vii) H7: Other heat generation technologies (e.g. heat pumps or solar energy). - (c) For the supply of LFG to a natural gas distribution network, the baseline is assumed to be the supply with natural gas.

-5.3.1.
-Identification of the baseline fuel for electricity generation by captive fossil fuel fired power plants and/or heat generation

-- 22. Project participants shall demonstrate that the identified baseline fuel used for generation of electricity and/or heat is available in abundance in the host country and there is no supply constraint.
-In case of partial supply constraints (seasonal supply), the project participants shall consider the period of partial supply among potential alternative fuel(s) the one that results in the lowest baseline emissions. - 23.
-Detailed justifications shall be provided and documented in the CDM-PDD for the selected baseline fuel.
+33. In addition to the alternative baseline scenarios identified for the destruction of LFG, alternative scenarios for the use of LFG shall also be identified (if this is an aspect of the project activity):

+- (a) For electricity generation, alternative(s) shall include, inter alia: - (i) E1: Electricity generation from LFG, undertaken without being registered as CDM project activity; - (ii) E2: Electricity generation in existing or new renewable or fossil fuel based captive power plant(s); - (iii) E3: Electricity generation in existing and/or new grid-connected power plants. - (b) For heat generation, alternative(s) shall include, inter alia: - (i) H1: Heat generation from LFG undertaken without being registered as CDM project activity; - (ii) H2: Heat generation in existing or new fossil fuel fired cogeneration plant(s); - (iii) H3: Heat generation in existing or new renewable based cogeneration plant(s); - (iv) H4: Heat generation in existing or new fossil fuel based boiler(s), air heater(s), glass melting furnace(s) or kiln(s); - (v) H5: Heat generation in existing or new renewable energy based boiler(s), air heater(s), glass melting furnace(s) or kiln(s); - (vi) H6: Any other source, such as district heat; and - (vii) H7: Other heat generation technologies (e.g. heat pumps or solar energy); - (c) For the supply of LFG to a natural gas distribution network and distribution of compressed/liquefied using trucks, the baseline is assumed to be the supply with natural gas. - 34.
+To identify the baseline fuel for electricity generation by captive fossil fuel fired power plants and/or heat generation: - (a) Project participants shall demonstrate that the identified baseline fuel used for generation of electricity and/or heat is available in the host country and there is no supply constraint.
+In case of partial supply constraints (seasonal supply), the project participants shall consider the period of partial supply among potential alternative fuel(s) the one that results in the lowest baseline emissions; - (b) Detailed justifications shall be provided and documented in the CDM-PDD for the selected baseline fuel.
 As a conservative approach, the lowest carbon intensive fuel, such as natural gas, may be used throughout all period of the year.